 I just finished the @media2007 conference in San Francisco, and all I can say is “wow.”
 I was totally in over my head, which in this case is a good thing!

 The speakers were all renowned experts in their fields, and I’d be willing to bet 90% of the audience were seasoned web development veterans — no freshmen on this campus!
-Being an instructional technologist and merely a part-time web developer, I felt like the ugly girl at the school dance sitting against the wall hoping someone would talk to me.
+Being an instructional technologist and merely a part-time web developer, I felt like the wallflower at the school dance hoping someone would talk to me.
 Ok, maybe I wasn’t that far out of my element, but it sure was amazing to not only meet the authors of books and blogs I’ve been reading for years, but also to hear them speak about topics they’re truly passionate about.
 Plus, many of them were very funny guys with excellent stage presence.

 For the most part, the speakers were very nice, were approachable, and graciously answered questions, even if it was obvious they’d been asked the same question many times before.
 Some even handed out free books… I’d like to thank Dan Webb and Jeremy Keith for my books!